The Poppa Guttmann Recognition and Celebration Project

 Member of the National Sports Council for six years.

-Vice President of the English Table Tennis Association
+Vice President of the English Table Tennis Association (ETTA)

 In 1981 honoured by the Queen with MBE for Services to Sport.

-SANDY JOHNSTON, Trustee
+SANDY MACKENZIE, Trustee

 Sandy Johnston

-Sandy Johnston is a ‘cellist and a Fellow of Trinity College, London.
+Sandy Mackenzie is a ‘cellist and a Fellow of Trinity College, London.
 She was The Director of Music at an independent school in the Cotswolds for many years and now continues to teach the ‘cello and piano freelance as well as playing with a number of string quartets and orchestras.

 She has been a great and inspirational supporter of charities and has raised awareness and funding for these.
 She became engaged to Mike Mackenzie and learnt of the brilliant work and legacy of Poppa Guttmann and wanted to become involved in the project.
+She married Mike in March 2013.

 The registered address of the Trust is: